niteshwaghmare/BrushUpNotes/MySql.md

 Writing a query inside another query is known as nested query or sub-query.
 Te inner query gets executed first, then the output on inner query is given as input to outer query.

+**Rules: **

+- Subqueries must be enclosed within parentheses.
+- A subquery can have only one column in the SELECT clause, unless  multiple columns are in the main query for the subquery to compare its  selected columns.
+- An ORDER BY command cannot be used in a subquery, although the  main query can use an ORDER BY.
+The GROUP BY command can be used to  perform the same function as the ORDER BY in a subquery.
+- Subqueries that return more than one row can only be used with multiple value operators such as the IN operator.
+- The SELECT list cannot include any references to values that evaluate to a BLOB, ARRAY, CLOB, or NCLOB.
+- A subquery cannot be immediately enclosed in a set function.
+- The BETWEEN operator cannot be used with a subquery.
+However, the BETWEEN operator can be used within the subquery.

 ```mysql
 > select * from countrylanguage WHERE CountryCode = (SELECT Code FROM  country WHERE name="India");
 +-------------+-----------+------------+------------+